 Washington’s northwestern region is a beloved gem of the Evergreen State, filled with mountainous peaks, lakes, buttes, coastal towns, hiking trails, and waterfalls.
 Most visitors to Washington stick around the Seattle area, but by doing so, they miss out on many sites to see and explore year-round.

 Mt.
 Baker and its surrounding area is the Washington secret you’ve been looking for.
 Although there’s plenty to see and do on the mountain itself, the entire region is home to a lot of fun.
 If you’re looking for somewhere to explore for a day trip, there are endless places and towns to experience.
-Most visitors to the area stay in Glacier, just off of Mt.
+Most visitors to the area choose to stay in a Mt Baker cabin for a day or two in Glacier, just off of Mt.
 Baker HWY, so the driving distances to each of these day trips are calculated from there.

 Whether you want to visit a historic site, try out a new golf course, or experience the natural beauty of the many lakes and mountains, you’ll find the perfect town for your day trip any time of year.